 The prophet did not sit before the elders, the elders sat before the prophet.
 The prophet was the voice of God to the elders.

 God recognized the role of elder in the old covenant, and in the new as well.
 However, the role of elder was never set apart as holy by the Lord to the extent that was true of the priesthood.
 Under the new covenant, the apostles and prophets are set apart by Divine calling.
 Elders are to be ordained by the apostles.

-And when they had ordained them elders in every church, and had prayed with fasting, they commended them to the Lord, on whom they believed.
+So when they had appointed elders in every church, and prayed with fasting, they commended them to the Lord in whom they had believed.
 (Acts 14:23)